VHDPlus/vhdplus-website/docs/getstarted.md

 ### Drivers

 You need to install the drivers according to your programmer at hand in order to program your FPGA.
-Our VHDP Core features an ARROW USB Programmer 2 because of its additional USB to UART interface.<br>
+Our VHDP Core features an ARROW USB Programmer because of its additional USB to UART interface.<br>
-Follow **[this guide](/docs/getstarted_drivers)** to download and install the driver for the **Arrow USB Programmer 2**.
+Follow **[this guide](/docs/getstarted_drivers)** to download and install the driver for the **Arrow USB Programmer**.

 ### Connect VHDPlus IDE with Quartus